 Finite Element Method (FEM)

 Finite Element Method as described by Parker and O’Brien [31] is a numerical technique for approximating complex solutions in engineering.
 It is widely used in the real-world analysis of determining what will happen to a structure when hit by another object or blown up.

+FEM simulates the behaviour of a physical object which can be represented by a mesh made from smaller discrete pieces called finite elements.
+These elements contain material and structural qualities that determine the object’s reaction to certain physical circumstances.
+It enables the developer to define the mesh’s physical state by assigning different properties to each element to calculate its stress or temperature.
+Applications can be found in fluid dynamics; brittle fractures [33]; elasticity; heat transfer and other physical properties to simulate deformation, stress and fracturing.

 FEM was folded in the digital molecular matter or DMM library.
 Its licence software was initially used for real-time destruction in video games.
 It was then advanced and upgraded for use in motion pictures through computer generated images [32].

-It simulates the behaviour of a physical object which can be represented by a mesh made from smaller discrete pieces called finite elements.
-These elements contain material and structural qualities that determine the object’s reaction to certain physical circumstances.
-It enables the developer to define the mesh’s physical state by assigning different properties to each element to calculate its stress or temperature.
-Applications can be found in fluid dynamics; brittle fractures [33]; elasticity; heat transfer and other physical properties to simulate deformation, stress and fracturing.

 Jointed breakable objects